APPLICATIONS FOR 2022 ENTRY WILL OPEN ON 1ST NOVEMBER 2021.

 A Level Media Studies is an academic subject that focuses on media literacy and analysis as opposed to BTEC Creative Media Production, which is more practical.
 The A Level course is 70% exam based and 30% practical work.

-This course is best suited to students who wish to study more academic courses at university.
+This course is best suited to students who wish to study more academic courses at university, such as Media Studies (as opposed to more practical courses such as Media Production, although Media Studies would be useful for such courses as well).

 Practical Coursework allows you to creatively apply your theoretical knowledge and understanding of media language, representation, industry and audience to an original cross-media production that will involve producing both print and video products.